hcassus/NordClient/README.md

 nord status - Shows what definition is used to connect and the firewall rules in place

-nord reconnect - disconnects, opens the traffic, connects again and closes the traffic.
+nord reconnect - tries to reconnect to the current active connection.
+This is useful due to the many reports of the inability to reconnect automatically from OpenVPN, while keeping the traffic shut to avoid leaking requests.